Efficient Model Predictive Control for Parabolic PDEs with Goal Oriented Error Estimation: Numerical results

 \subsubsection{Time adaptivity}

-In \cref{fig:numerics:linear_unstable}, we depict the spatial norm of state and control over time for an autonomous problem with reference trajectory $x_\text{d}^\text{stat}$ and Tikhonov parameter $\alpha = 10^{-1}$ governed by dynamics described by \eqref{eq:numerics:linear_distributed} with instability parameter $s=4$.
+In \cref{fig:numerics:linear_unstable}, we depict the spatial norm of state and control over time for an autonomous problem with reference trajectory $x_\text{d}^\text{stat}$, cf.\ \eqref{def:numerics:auto}, and Tikhonov parameter $\alpha = 10^{-1}$ governed by dynamics described by \eqref{eq:numerics:linear_distributed} with instability parameter $s=4$.
+The refinement algorithm for both QOIs is performed until the number of $41$ time grid points is reached.
 We observe that the refinement with respect to the truncated QOI $I^\tau(x,u)$ only takes place at the beginning of the time interval.
-Further, we see that the error indicators decay exponentially shortly after the implementation horizon $\tau = 0.5$ due to the exponential decay of the secondary variables proven in \cref{thm:numerics:scaling_cont,thm:scaling}.
+Further, we see that the error indicators, computed as indicated at the end of \Cref{sec:intro} decay exponentially shortly after the implementation horizon $\tau = 0.5$ due to the exponential decay of the secondary variables proven in \cref{thm:numerics:scaling_cont,thm:scaling}.
 In contrast, choosing the entire cost functional $J(x,u)$ as a QOI, we see that the refined time grid is fine towards $t=0$ and $t=T$.
 This is due to the fact that the dynamics exhibit steady state turnpike behavior, i.e., the highly dynamic parts are located at the beginning and the end of the time horizon.
 Hence, in order to obtain an accurate solution on the whole horizon, these parts need to be refined.
 Further we observe that the solution obtained by refinement via $I^\tau(x,u)$ does not exhibit the leaving arc despite very clearly showing the approaching arc.
+The reason for this is that it would be not optimal to perform the leaving arc as due to the coarse discretization on the last part of the interval, the control/state have to leave the turnpike very early, leading to sub-optimal behavior.
+This reflects the exponential decay of sensitivity that is present in this optimal control problem, i.e., in order to have a small discretization error on the initial part, the behavior towards the end of the time horizon is (exponentially) irrelevant.